Lizz1102/WebAPIs-.Net6-.NET7/README.md

 # WebAPIs: .NET Core(.Net6,.NET7)
-Exploring Web APIs with C# in .NET 6 and .NET 7 Core SDK versions
+Exploring new features of Web APIs with C# in .NET Core (.NET 6 and .NET 7 SDK versions).

 ## Observations: Improvements/What's New in .NET 6